Boehringer-Ingelheim/dv.explorer.parameter/tests/testthat/_snaps/lineplot_app.md

       subject_listing_contents
     Output
       $col_names
       [1] "Label of VISIT2"  "Label of CAT2"    "Label of CAT2.1"  "Label of PARAM"
-      [5] "Label of SUBJID" "Label of PARCAT" "Label of VALUE2"
+      [5] "Label of USUBJID" "Label of PARCAT"  "Label of VALUE2"

       $contents
            [,1] [,2] [,3] [,4]      [,5] [,6]      [,7]